Kkevsterrr/prisoners-koth/README.md

 For example, if two programs are spawned in an arena (100 copies each), and Prisoner1 scores a total of 750 points, and Prisoner2 scores only 250 points, the in the next round, Prisoner1 make up 75% of the spawned programs in the next round, or 150 programs, and Prisoner2 will only be spawned 50 copies.
 This process will continue until Prisoner1 makes up 100% of the pool of programs and effectively kills off Prisoner2.

+# The Code
+Every player will have the opportunity to write and submit a strategy for their prisoner.
+Each prisoner strategy will be written in **Java**.
+At the beginning of each round, a number will be automatically inputted (through System.in) to your program, telling you the number of rounds.
+You will print your starting move, and for every round after that, your opponent's previous move will be inputted (again through System.in) and must be read.
+After you read your opponent's previous move, you have the opportunity to move.

+To make a move, the prisoner will print either "D" or "C" to the console.

 ## Examples

+## Strategies